Recap: Doctor Who S31 E1 "The Eleventh Hour"

 - Groin Attack: Eleven, hanging on to the out-of-control TARDIS for dear life, narrowly avoids damaging his meat-and-two-veg on Big Ben's spire.
 Seriously, the gap is two or three inches at most — ouch!

 - Humiliation Conga: After the Tenth Doctor's violent regeneration, the TARDIS is forced into lockdown while it rebuilds itself, a situation made worse by his old sonic screwdriver likewise exploding halfway through the episode.
+He's also whacked with a cricket club and looks "raggedly" all episode.
 It's one of those days.

 - Hypocritical Humor: After the Doctor rudely demands Amelia to cook all sorts of food for him, only to claim them disgusting, poisonous or evil once he actually tastes them, Amelia takes one last peek into the refrigerator.Amelia: We've got some carrots.